 SALES: IA&A is not a commercial establishment and does not sell the artwork on exhibit.
 Any interested parties will be put directly in contact with the artist.

 SHIPPING AND DELIVERY OF WORK: Shipped work must be sent in a sturdy reusable container, with a prepaid return shipping label enclosed.
 No Styrofoam peanuts please.
 Accepted artwork may also be hand‐delivered.
 Please see calendar for timeline, and contact the gallery with further questions.

-International Arts & Artists (IA&A) is a nonprofit organization dedicated to increasing cross-cultural understanding and exposure to the arts internationally through exhibitions, programs, and services to artists, arts institutions, and the public.
-IA&A's programs include Traveling Exhibition Service, Design Studio, Cultural Exchange Programs, and IA&A at Hillyer (formerly Hillyer Art Space).
+IA&A at Hillyer (formerly Hillyer Art Space) is a program of International Arts & Artists (IA&A), a nonprofit arts service organization dedicated to promoting cross-cultural understanding and exposure to the arts internationally.
 Hillyer is IA&A’s contemporary arts center based at our headquarters in Washington, DC.
 Committed to serving the public and supporting artists at all stages of their careers, Hillyer presents a series of exhibitions and programs that feature local, regional, and international artists.
-Founded in 2006, Hillyer continues to provide significant support to both local and international artists, as well as presenting programs that reach a broad audience and create a platform for dialogue.
+Hillyer was founded in 2006 and continues to provide significant support to both local and international artists, as well as presenting programs that reach a broad audience and create a platform for dialogue.

 Address: 9 Hillyer Court NW, Washington DC 20008